The President's Pleasure (Singapore): Allan Ong Chee Hoe, Kyaneth Soo Kian Fong and Ng Beng Kiat (1994)

 After their conviction by the High Court in 1999, both Ong and Soo spent the next 13 years and 6 months of their lives in prison.
 It was in 2012, when both Ong and Soo appealed to President Tony Tan for clemency.
 The President, acting on the advice of the Cabinet, approved their appeals on account of their good behaviour in prison and allowed the two of them to regain their freedom and rejoin society.

 As of 2018, it was reported that Ong and Soo, both 42 years old, were leading reformed and stable lives.
 Soo was reportedly married with children and self-employed in a restaurant while Ong had been married since 2016 and was working as a technician.

 In a Chinese-language article, Soo stated that during the first few years in prison, he repeatedly broke the rules and caused trouble.
 It was during his fourth year in prison when he started repenting and taking steps to improve himself.
 He sat for exams and took up jobs in the prison, earning him a better impression in the eyes of the prison officers.
 While speaking about his past, he hoped that society would be more tolerating of ex-offenders, citing that even though some may be recalcitrant and persisting on their criminal ways, there are others who genuinely want to reform and become better persons.
-It was revealed that Soo came from a broken family, and his father had severed ties with him at age 15 due to Soo becoming a delinquent – a result of him and his brother being neglected and his mother abandoning him after enduring extreme abuse from Soo's father.
-Soo stated that while in prison, he tried to reconcile with his father and wrote letters with him, and eventually, his father and him finally mended their relationship.
+It was revealed that Soo came from a broken family, and his father had severed ties with him at age 15 due to Soo becoming a delinquent—a result of him and his brother being neglected and his mother abandoning him after enduring extreme abuse from Soo's father.
+Soo stated that while in prison, he tried to reconcile with his father and wrote letters with him, and eventually, his father and he mended their relationship.